HomeGermany-StartupsProSiebenSat.1 Accelerator Invited 6 New Startups To Its New Batch

-The fourth consecutive ProSiebenSat.1 Accelerator started in September.
-From a total field of more than 300 applications, six start-ups qualified for the first-ever chance to utilize office space not only in Munich, but in Berlin as well.
+The fourth consecutive ProSiebenSat.1 Accelerator officially started in September.
+From a total of more than 300 applications, six startups qualified for the opportunity to use office space not only in Munich, but also Berlin.

-As in the preceding three batches, this new round also offers a wide range of innovations in the fields of e-commerce, hardware solutions and fin-tech.
-For the fourth round of the P7S1 Accelerator, the following start-ups were selected:
+Similar to the preceding three batches, this new round of teams covers a wide range of innovations in the fields of e-commerce, hardware solutions and fintech:

 • HelloCare from Berlin is a digital marketplace for senior care and support.
-HelloCare offers a diverse range of services, including help with shopping, household services, preparation of meals and all-around care.
+HelloCare offers a diverse range of services, including help with shopping, household services, meal preparation and all-around care (Update – May 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).

 • Ekoio from Leipzig makes it possible to connect a smartphone to any car’s on-board computer and engine, using its proprietary Ekoio Stick.
-The Ekoio Stick provides engine data and driving behavior data, which can help drivers optimize their driving.
-It can also be used to collect redeem bonus points and optimize motor vehicle fleets.
+The Ekoio Stick provides engine data and driving behaviour data, which can help drivers optimise their driving.
+This can then also be used to redeem bonus points and optimise motor vehicle fleets (Update – May 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).

-• Jaimie Jacobs from Munich offers customizable, hand-made shoes for women and men.
-Using a 3-D generator on the company’s website, customers can design their own, high-quality leather shoes.
+• Jaimie Jacobs from Munich offers customisable, handmade shoes for women and men.
+Using a 3D generator on the company’s website, customers can design their own, high-quality leather shoes.
 Everything from style to materials and color can be determined by the customer.

 • Cashboard, the second Berlin-based team, allows everyone to make their investments easier.
 Investors simply enter their investment objectives into the online platform and receive a diversified portfolio at the click of a button.
 The investments are managed online automatically and the accounts are administered securely with a German bank.
 The account and the investment management service are completely free; investors only pay a fair percentage on investment profits.